catmando/LocoRuby/README.md

 ##Features##

-* Simple to setup:  Run LocoRuby.exe on the local machine, and include ruby_local.js in your web page.
+* Simple to setup:  Install LocoRuby (using windows one click installer), and include ruby_local.js in your web page.
 * Runs in the browser, write normal HTML / Javascript to create the client GUI.
 * Add `<script type="text/ruby">` blocks to your pages, and then execute `LocoRuby.eval(....)` from javascript
 * Tested in Windows XP and 7 (testing on Vista would be appreciated!)